 When & Where

-1776 is a public benefit corporation that scouts and funds high-growth startups around the world focused on solving society’s most fundamental challenges in sectors like education, energy, transportation and financial services.
-Launched by co-CEOs Donna Harris and Evan Burfield and headquartered in Washington, D.C., with additional campuses in Dubai, New York City and San Francisco, 1776 serves hundreds of startups and institutions worldwide through its innovation curriculum, mentorship, investment and programming.
+1776 scouts, incubates and funds high-growth startups around the world solving fundamental challenges in sectors like education, energy, transportation and financial services.
+Launched by co-CEOs Donna Harris and Evan Burfield and with campuses in Dubai, New York City, San Francisco and Washington, D.C., 1776 serves hundreds of startups and institutions globally through its innovation curriculum, mentorship, investment and programming.
 It hosts more than 500 international events per year that attract heads of state, Fortune 500 CEOs, influential investors and global press.
-For more information, please visit www.1776.vc and follow @1776 on Twitter and @1776vc on Instagram.
+For more information visit www.1776.vc and follow @1776 on Twitter and @1776vc on Instagram.